tauthethirtythird/io_qp2_rule_kor/readme.md

 Clearing 4 lines sends 4 attack, falls under `Special clears`

-This mode uses All-Mini spin rules, spin clears of every tetromino are `Special clears`, they can increase B2B count (With T using 3-corner rule, other tetrominos use immobile as the condition and only count as Mini, attack is the same as regular line clears, clear 1/2/3 send 0/1/2)
+This mode uses All-Mini spin rules, spin clears of every tetromino are `Special clears`, they can increase B2B count (With only T being a regular spin if 3-corner rule is passed, if 3-corner rule isn't passed or if it's a non-T tetromino then as long as it's immobile then it counts as Mini, with same attack as regular line clears, clear 1/2/3 send 0/1/2)

 All Clears send 3 attack, but also count as +2 B2B (calculated separate from spins) (different from regular TL, TL sends 5 attack but +1 B2B)